 Around the third or fourth day after you give birth, your breasts start to produce lots of milk.
 This is known as the milk 'coming in'.

-Your breasts may produce much more milk than your baby needs and they may feel full and uncomfortable.
+During this time, your breasts may produce much more milk than your baby needs and they may feel full and uncomfortable.
 This will only last for a few days.
-Most women feel their breasts softening from around 7 to 10 days after birth.
+Most women feel their breasts softening from around seven days to two weeks.